SoGVRShaderFunction¶

 - Device:

-- The eye coordinate system has the eye/camera position at (0,0,0) and is in mm units.
-It is useful for light calculations and distance based effects.
+- The eye coordinate system has the eye/camera position at (0, 0, 0) and is measured in mm units.
+It is useful for light calculations and distance-based effects.

 - World:

-- The world coordinate system is used as the reference coordinate system for all volumes and is identical with the DICOM patient coorinate system.
-It is given in mm units, so it is useful for calculation of distances in mm.
+- The world coordinate system serves as the reference coordinate system for all volumes and is identical to the DICOM patient coordinate system.
+It is expressed in mm units, making it useful for calculating distances in mm.

 - Voxel:

-- The voxel coordinate system places the center of voxel (x,y,z) of a volume at (x + 0.5, y + 0.5, z + 0.5).
-It is defines for a given volume, so the world position of a voxel position depends on the voxelToWorld matrix of the dataset.
-In the case of the GVR, voxel coordinates refer to the primary volume if not noted otherwise.
+- The voxel coordinate system places the center of the voxel at (x + 0.5, y + 0.5, z + 0.5) for a given volume.
+The world position of a voxel depends on the voxelToWorld matrix of the dataset.
+In the case of the GVR, voxel coordinates refer to the primary volume unless noted otherwise.

 - ScaledVoxel:

 - The scaled voxel coordinate system scales the voxel coordinate system by the voxel size.
-This results in a coordinate system that is given in mm units, like the world and eye coordinates.
-In the GVR, the viewing direction, the light vectors and the gradient are given in scaled voxel coordinates to allow light calculation in the scaled voxel space, which avoids transforming the gradient into eye coordinates.
+This results in a coordinate system expressed in mm units, similar to the world and eye coordinates.
+In the GVR, the viewing direction, light vectors, and gradient are given in scaled voxel coordinates to facilitate light calculations in the scaled voxel space, thereby avoiding the need to transform the gradient into eye coordinates.

 - Tex: